 Similarly, from 1990-2000, MFP growth in the trade sector added strong positive contributions to private business output growth (0.51), however more recently, the contributions of trade MFP are flat.
 Together, the decline in MFP for manufacturing and trade explain the entirety of the nation's MFP slowdown.

 During the 2000-2007 business cycle, the contribution of labor input to private business output growth declined over a full percentage point from 1.34 to just 0.23 percentage points.
 This substantial decline was due to job losses and hours declines in the manufacturing and service sectors, illustrating why this time period has sometimes been referred to as the "jobless recovery."
 The computers and electronic products industryís labor input growth had the most significant decline among the detailed industries within the manufacturing sector, with its labor input growth contribution declining from 0.01 percentage points in 1990-2000 to a -0.06 percentage points in 2000-2007.
+The Motor Vehicles industry also experiences the same decline in labor input contribution from 0.04 percentage points in 1990-2000 to -0.03 percentage points in 2000-2007.
 See the data on all 61 industries.
-For services, the decline in labor input contributions are most notable in the miscellaneous professional, scientific, and technical services and administrative and support services industries with their contributions declining by 0.04 and 0.11 percentage points, respectively.
+For services, the decline in labor input contributions are most notable in the miscellaneous professional, scientific, and technical services and administrative and support services industries with their contributions declining by 0.13 and 0.11 percentage points, respectively.